 The Company considers its capital structure to include shareholders' equity and working capital.
 Management is continually monitoring changes in economic conditions and the risk characteristics of the underlying oil and gas industry.
-In the event that adjustments to the capital structure are necessary, the Company may consider issuing additional equity, raising debt or revising its capital investment programs.
+If adjustments to the capital structure are necessary, the Company may consider issuing additional equity, raising debt or revising its capital investment programs.

 The Company's share capital is not subject to any external restrictions.
-The Company has not paid or declared any dividends since the date of incorporation.
+The Company has not paid any cash dividends, but has declared a dividend in kind since the date of incorporation.
 There have been no changes to the Company's approach to capital management during the period other than the contemplation of a dividend in kind.

-Note 11 - Financial Instruments
+Note 12 - Financial Instruments